 - Non-dairy milk: A little milk helps smooth the frosting.
 You can use any variety like almond, coconut, soy or oat milk.

-1. In a medium-sized bowl, whisk together flour, baking powder and salt.
+1. In a medium-sized mixing bowl, whisk together flour, baking powder and salt.

 2. In a small bowl whisk together water and ground flax.

-4. Add vanilla and almond milk into sugar mixture, scraping down the sides of mixing bowl then mix again.
+4. Add vanilla and almond milk into sugar mixture, scraping down the sides of mixing bowl with a silicone scraper then mix again.

 5. Mixing on low speed, add flax water, scraping down sides in between.